The Champ (The Mohawks song)

 "The Champ" is a song by The Mohawks, a group of session musicians assembled by Alan Hawkshaw.
 It was originally released in 1968 but failed to chart.
 However, a re-release made #58 on the UK Singles Chart in 1987 after being sampled many times.
 The song is based on "Tramp", a 1967 Lowell Fulson record that was covered extensively after its release.
+Specifically, it is built on Otis Redding and Carla Thomas' cover.
 The song chants the word "Tramp" rather than "Champ".

 Sampled

-The song is perhaps better known for its usage as a sample in over 700+ songs; it has been widely sampled and emulated in hip hop music including:
+The song is perhaps better known for its usage as a sample in over 800+ songs; It has been widely sampled and emulated (but not exclusively) in hip hop music.
+Most people who sample it either sample the chant at the beginning or the organ riff of the choruses.
+Songs to have sampled or interpolated it include: